 DisplayPort may refer to any of the following:

-DisplayPort cables are very similar to high-speed HDMI in terms of bandwidth, but can have a much higher refresh rate at peak resolution (60 Hz vs. HDMI's 24 Hz).
+DisplayPort cables are similar to high-speed HDMI in terms of bandwidth, but can have a higher refresh rate at peak resolution (60 Hz vs. HDMI's 24 Hz).
 A DisplayPort-to-HDMI converter cable is available, to connect a DisplayPort to an HDMI port.

 2. In general, when referring to hardware connectivity, a display port is an opening in the computer that connects to a monitor, projector, or TV cable.
 Today, the most common types of display ports include DVI (digital visual interface), HDMI (High-Definition Multimedia Interface), and VGA (video graphics array).